NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 Until Giannis Antetokounmpo went and added a signature moment to his blossoming superstar reel—hitting a game-winner to beat the Knicks on Wednesday at MSG—this section was going to be all about Malcolm Brogdon ably stepping into the role as Milwaukee's starting point guard.

 But that can't be the story anymore.
-Neither can our fallback option, the Bucks' defense, for which we had a laudatory quote from Thunder head coach Billy Donovan, via Eric Nehm of ESPN Milwaukee.
+Neither can our fallback option, the Bucks defense, which Thunder head coach Billy Donovan considers "disruptive," per Eric Nehm of ESPN Milwaukee.

 That's out, too.

-It's all about Antetkounmpo, who drilled that buzzer-beater, powered the Bucks to a 3-1 week and, as of now, is on pace for the highest Player Efficiency Rating for an age-22 season in the three-point era, per Ben Golliver of Sports Illustrated.
+It's all about Antetokounmpo, who drilled that buzzer-beater, powered the Bucks to a 3-1 week and, as of now, is on pace for the highest player efficiency rating for an age-22 season in the three-point era, per Ben Golliver of Sports Illustrated.

 Sorry if this gets repetitive, but there's just nothing about the Bucks that matters more or warrants greater attention than the Greek Freak's freakiness.